AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### create

-The "create" event will be dispatched when we create a new object of any type in the Gantt tree.
-We have necessary fields here as well:
+The "create" event will be dispatched when we create a new tree data item.
+It will have those fields:
 - "type": the event type
 - "target": the name of the target where we're putting the new object in
 - "targetIndex": the index of our target